anbox-cloud/discourse-docs/client-side-virtual-keyboard.md

    }
    ```

-3. For the application running in the Android container, whenever a text editor gains or loses focus during streaming, an IME-specific message is sent from the Android container to the client through the Javascript SDK.
+3. For the application running in the Android container, whenever a text editor gains or loses focus during streaming, an IME-specific message is sent from the Android container to the client through the JavaScript SDK.
 Each message requests a certain IME operation.
 This allows you to perform one certain action when the message is received and ensures the behaviour of the virtual keyboard is synced on both ends.
 The supported IME messages are as follows:

    The following IME messages are supported: